davidjamesstone/glupe/docs/scaffold.md

 You can run these steps yourself if you wish but the scaffold makes it much easier.

-Save the following as `glupe-scaffold.sh`.
+Save the following as something like `scaffold.sh`.

 ```shell
 #!/bin/bash